HolsDuckett/CV/README.md

 ## Hobbies and Interest

-- **Yoga** - got to stretch those hip flexors somehow.
+- **Yoga** - Got to stretch those hip flexors somehow.
-- **Eating** - particularly pasta, in fact, pretty much only pasta.
+- **Climbing** - I’ve been a keen climber for the past 15 years.
+I’ve sacrificed perfect nails to get that ‘just about’ achievable grip.
-- **Life Drawing** - There's something very soothing about drawing naked people.
+- **Running** - I’m running in the Brighton Half Marathon this coming June - Strava made me do it.

 ## Github Stats